-Frequency dictates the height at which you perceive sound within a stereo image.
+Frequency dictates the height at which you perceive sound within a stereo field.
 High-frequency sounds localize themselves above low-frequency sounds.
 For example, the hi-hats in a song will sound as though they’re positioned above the bass guitar.

 Mono vs. Stereo Recording

 When you record a sound source using a single microphone, you capture a single channel of audio.
-Playing back a mono recording like this can be achieved using a single speaker, or a pair of stereo speakers.
+Playing back a mono recording like this can be achieved using a single speaker, or a pair of speakers.

 Mono sounds that are played back via the use of a stereo system will playback in dual-mono.
 The single channel of audio is duplicated and sent to both the left and right speaker.